Introduction

 Impact of Player Actions

-The map also reflects the impact of the player’s actions, creating a dynamic and evolving world.
+The map also represents the power of the player’s actions, thus providing a world that is dynamic and ever-changing.

 Immersion and Realism